-In The Yellow Emperor's Classic Medicine, or Nei Jing, considers the following dietary recommendations as the foundation to a healthy diet:
+The Yellow Emperor's Classic Medicine, or Nei Jing, considers the following dietary recommendations as the foundation to a healthy diet:

 Keep in mind that the foods listed were regionally available, and considered part of a healthy diet during that time period in China.

 Each individual food can sometimes be representative of a category of foods, such as cereals also including seeds and beans.
 Also, 'marrow' refers to a vegetable similar to a squash, however bone marrow, and other organ parts are super nutritious foods that were included in many traditional HG diets where the population utilized the entire animal.

 If a client at our clinic indicates a strong craving or aversion to a particular flavor, such as sweet, sour, or salty, we consider this as part of the entire pattern being presented.
 For example, if someone really loves or really detests the sour flavor, and tends to often feel frustrated, or get easily irritated, we would consider the liver gall bladder paired organ system to be part of the pattern of imbalance, contingent on other symptoms, and emotions being presented.

 Over eating the sour flavor can be injurious to the liver, just as over or under eating any particular flavor over time can lead to an imbalance, hence eating a healthy diet includes striking a balance of the five flavors at each meal.

 A meal or dish with a balance of the five flavors creates an alchemical explosion of flavor, or at least a satisfaction that allows us to feel good eating less.